 Copyright ©1997 - 2014 All rights reserved.
 The information contained in this site is copyrighted and may be downloaded for your personal use only.
 This information may not be distributed, modified, reproduced in whole or in part without expressed written permission.

 When the seafloor bounces up and down during a vertical-thrusting, shallow-focused submarine earthquake, the up and down motion of the rocky bottom acts like a giant piston, pushing and pulling at the water, generating a series of intense pressure pulses known as seaquakes.
 The danger to a ship on the surface is more related to the speed of the vertical jerking, and the depth of the hypocenter in the sea bottom.
-The magnitude of the quake is not the all important consideration.
 For example, a shallow-focused seaquake struck an oil tanker in 1969 near where the Mary Celeste was abandoned.
 The shocks turned the Ida Knudsen into 32,000 tons of scrap metal (link).
 This also happens to be the same area where a seaquake sank the USS Scorpion in 1968.